 Let’s take a look at some x-rays

 This 11-year-old male basketball player has been complaining of heel pain.
 His ankle x-ray shows increased density of the calcaneal apophysis, typically seen in children between 7 and 14 years with Sever’s Disease.
-There is loss of fat/soft tissue planes in the region of the retrocalcaneal bursa in keeping with acute inflammation.
+In addition, there is a loss of fat/soft tissue planes in the region of the retrocalcaneal bursa in keeping with acute inflammation.

 This 12-year-old female long-distance runner complains of anterior knee pain, localised to the inferior aspect of her patella.
 Her lateral knee x-ray shows dystrophic ossification of the inferior patella with subtle thickening of proximal patellar tendon.
 These changes are consistent with a diagnosis of Sinding-Larsen-Johansson.